fscek/moj-zet-app-guide/README.md

 ## Example Files

-(To be completed later.)

 In the [`examples/`](./examples) folder, you'll find:

 1. **`qr-example-T9999.png`** – a *sample* QR code encoding the text `T9999`.\
 ![Sample QR code encoding text `T9999`](examples/qr-example-T9999.png)
    - This is purely for demonstration.
    - **Not** an actual ZET vehicle number (hopefully).
 2. **`ntag213-dump-sample.bin`** – a *sample* NFC NDEF dump containing the text `T9999`, along with the mentioned metadata.
+(To be added soon.)
    - Also for demonstration only.
-   - May or may not work with the Moj ZET app, depending on future updates.
+   - May or may not work with the **Moj ZET** app, depending on future updates.

 > **Disclaimer**: These example files are shared solely to illustrate how the data might look or be structured.
-They **do not** represent an official ZET tag or code and may not be recognised by Moj ZET.
+They **do not** represent an official ZET tag or code and may not be recognised by **Moj ZET**.
 Use at your own risk, and always follow ZET's Terms & Conditions.

 ---